-Face-to-face (in the classroom):

-Every week there will be 4 hours of lessons.
-The content of the lessons will be divided in theoretical lectures, use cases, presentations, debates and workshops.
-Directed (after the lessons):

-At the beginning of the course, every student will have to prepare a presentation of news related to International Marketing Trends.
-In every session, two students will be picked randomly to present the news in front of the class.

-Team work on the final project.
+- Face-to-face (during the lessons): every week there will be 4 hours of lessons.
+The content of the lessons will be divided into theoretical lectures, use cases, presentations, debates, and workshops. - Directed (after the lessons) - At the beginning of the course, every student will have to prepare a presentation of news related to International Marketing Trends.
+In every session, two students will be picked randomly to present the news in front of the class. - Teamwork on the final project.